scriptfairy/sentral/README.md

 * I assumed the category is a fixed list.

-* It was not clear how participants should work therefore I left it out.
+* I will add participants functionalities if needed.

 ## Notes